 What is Laureate na nÓg

 Laureate na nÓg is an initiative of the Arts Council.
-It is managed and delivered on Council’s behalf by Children’s Books Ireland, and also supported by the Arts Council of Northern Ireland and the Department of Children and Youth Affairs.
+It is managed and delivered on Council’s behalf by Children’s Books Ireland, and also supported by the Arts Council of Northern Ireland and the Department of Children

 The Arts Council believes in: